One-Year Navigation Center Pilot Overview

 The following project highlights are subject to change and are based on estimates only.

-Proposed Location: 12315 Deerfield Drive, Truckee (behind Taco Bell) — centrally located, fenced commercial property, leasing conversations initiated between Nevada County and landlord to lease 50% of the property for one year.
+Proposed Location: 12315 Deerfield Drive, Truckee (behind Taco Bell) — centrally located, fenced commercial property, leasing conversations initiated between Nevada County and landlord to lease the property for one year.

 Proposed Operator: Volunteers of America Northern California & Northern Nevada (VOA NCNN) pending contracting agreement — a trusted nonprofit serving 3,500 people nightly across the region.
 Northern Nevada – VOA NCNN